gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

 # Focus-On
 First time I do this kata and I know nothing of the server protocol, how can I explore it?
 Some time ago I came across [htty](https://github.com/htty/htty), I always wanted to master it but never got/took the time, but this is exactly why we do katas right?
-So let's do it
+So let's do it!
+I will also take the opportunity to review this HTTP API, to reason about it and to think how to improve it.

 # Step-01
 Let's see if this thing works